The homotopy theory of complete modules: I -adic completion

 Let us now prove part (b).
 By symmetry of the tensor product, it is enough to check that $(M \otimes_R N)_I^\wedge \to (M_I^\wedge \otimes_R N)_I^\wedge$ is an isomorphism.
 By the Yoneda lemma, it suffices to check that the induced map is an isomorphism for all $I$-adically complete $Z$.
 By adjunction, this is equivalent to checking that is an isomorphism.
 Since $\mathrm{Hom}_R(N,Z)$ is $I$-adically complete by part (a) the result follows. \end{proof}

 \begin{prop} Let $R$ be a commutative ring and $I$ be a finitely generated ideal.
-The category $\adicmod$ is closed symmetric monoidal, with tensor product given by $(M \otimes_R N)_I^\wedge$ and internal hom $\mathrm{Hom}_R(M,N).$ In particular, the $I$-adic completion functor $(-)_I^\wedge\colon \mod{R} \to \adicmod$ is strong symmetric monoidal. \end{prop} \begin{proof} This follows from Lemma~\ref{lem:internal hom}.
-The coherence diagrams can be verified to commute using the coherence diagrams for $\mod{R}$. \end{proof}
+The category $\adicmod$ is closed symmetric monoidal, with tensor product given by $(M \otimes_R N)_I^\wedge$ and internal hom $\mathrm{Hom}_R(M,N).$ In particular, the $I$-adic completion functor $(-)_I^\wedge\colon \mod{R} \to \adicmod$ is strong symmetric monoidal. \end{prop} \begin{proof} By Lemma~\ref{lem:internal hom}(b) the completed tensor product gives $\adicmod$ a symmetric monoidal structure.
+The coherence diagrams can be verified to commute using the coherence diagrams for $\mod{R}$.
+By Lemma~\ref{lem:internal hom}(a), the internal hom of $I$-adically complete modules is $I$-adically complete.
+Therefore the completed tensor product is left adjoint to the internal hom $\Hom_R(-,-)$ in $\adicmod$ by Lemma~\ref{lem:adic adjunction}. \end{proof}